When Does an Inheritance Become Marital Property?

 Ultimately, the Family Court aims for a “just and equitable” outcome, considering the initial contribution of the inheritance, the contributions of both spouses throughout the marriage, and the individual financial needs of each party.

-For complicated matters like this, it is always best to speak with a competent will lawyer to make sure your inheritance is protected.
+For complicated matters like this, it is always best to speak with a competent family lawyer to make sure your inheritance is protected.

 How Does the Length of the Marriage Impact Inheritance as Marital Property?